Elocrypt/stepupadvanced/README.md

 ## Features
 - **Configurable Step Height:** Adjust your step height between 0.5 and 2 blocks, making it perfect for varied terrain and playstyles.
+- **Configurable Step Speed:** Adjust your step up speed between 0.5 and 2 speed, allowing a quicker traversal of terrain.
 - **Dynamic Toggle:** Enable or disable StepUp functionality in real time with a hotkey.
 (Default: Insert)
-- **Real-Time Adjustments:** Increase or decrease step height on the fly using customizable hotkeys (Default: PageUp and PageDown).
+- **Real-Time Adjustments:** Increase or decrease step height and step speed on the fly using customizable hotkeys ([Step Height] Default: PageUp and PageDown & [Step Speed] Default: ArrowUp and ArrowDown).
 - **Reloadable Configuration:** Easily reload your settings mid-game with a hotkey, without restarting.
 (Default: Home)
 - **Immersive Feedback:** Chat notifications and logs keep you updated on changes to your configuration and usage.